The Witness of the Spirit

 A Sermon on Romans 8:16Read more

-When Satan tempts us to despair, or tells us that we are not a child of God, we can turn to the Word of God and find an abundance of assurance based upon the promises of the Scriptures.
-Dr. Martyn Lloyd-Jones does not for a moment want to discount the amount of assurance we find by going to the Bible.
+When Satan tempts the Christian to despair or tells them that they are not a child of God, they can turn to the word of God and find an abundance of assurance based upon the promises of the Scriptures.
+In this sermon on Roman 8:16 titled “The Witness of the Spirit,” Dr. Martyn Lloyd-Jones does not discount the amount of assurance found by going to the Bible.
 He argues, however, that there is an even greater level of assurance that the believer can have.
 In Romans 8:16, the apostle Paul mentions the witness of the Spirit.
-This witness of the Spirit, says Dr. Lloyd-Jones, is the same as the Baptism of the Spirit – or the sealing of the Spirit found elsewhere in Scripture.
-While every Christian has the Spirit of adoption and is a son of God, not all have the witness of the Spirit.
+This witness of the Spirit, says Dr. Lloyd-Jones, is the same as the baptism of the Spirit, or the sealing of the Spirit, found elsewhere in Scripture.
+While every Christian has the Spirit of adoption and is a child of God, not all have the witness of the Spirit.
 This is a second blessing that comes upon a believer for the purpose of assurance.
 Moreover, it illumines the believer’s understanding with respect to salvation.
 In essence, it is a special way the love of God is poured out on a particular believer in the quietness of the heart.
-Listen as Dr. Lloyd-Jones gives an extended teaching on the witness of the Spirit.
-Hear him break down the Scriptures in order to gain insight and understanding to this special work of the Holy Spirit.
+Listen as Dr. Lloyd-Jones gives an extended teaching on the witness of the Spirit and breaks down the Scriptures in order to gain insight and understanding to this special work of the Holy Spirit.

 About Dr. Martyn Lloyd-Jones